Skip to content

 • You used __abstract__ = True somewhere it shouldn't be.

-make doctor prints the offending table names.
-Resolution: run make migration msg="...", review, apply.
+The dev-mode boot log prints the offending table names.
+Resolution: run make migration msg="...", review, make migrate.

 Cross-module foreign keys